 Cheapest Shipping from Japan

 If you are reading this article, you must be looking for the best or cheapest way to ship your goods from Japan.
-It’s a good idea to do your research because many people think that only post offices are options when, in fact, they could save money if they shipped some other way - although this really depends on the amount.
+It’s a good idea to do your research on shipping from Japan because many people think that only post offices are options when, in fact, they could save money if they shipped some other way - although this really depends on the amount.

 Some of you may have arrived on this page because you are seeking a solution for shipping a large package or a large item from Japan, since weight and size restrictions come into play when you are sending packages via the post office.

-On this page I will show you all the shipping options that are available when sending your personal items.
-As I reiterate on this website, it is very important that you choose a suitable shipping method depending on the amount you are shipping.
+On this page we will show you all the options of shipping from Japan that are available when sending your personal items or purchased goods from Japan.
+As we reiterate on this website, it is very important that you choose a suitable shipping method depending on the amount you are shipping.
 Please don’t jump to conclusions that service by sea is cheaper than service by air, that the post office is always cheaper, etc.

-On forum sites, I often see expats discuss the best way to ship their belongings home or cheap ways to ship their items from Japan.
-Here is a list of all shipping methods available.
+On forum sites, we often see expats discuss the best way to ship their belongings home or cheap ways to ship their items from Japan.
+Some people wonder the cost of sending souvenirs home from Japan.
+Here is a list of all international shipping methods available.

 Our company offers all modes of transportation listed here (although sending through the post office is mostly for people purchasing products and living outside Japan).